MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

           •      8230:5678::

    other_config : mac_only: optional string, either true or false
-          Value  used to request to assign L2 address only if neither sub‐ net nor ipv6_prefix are specified
+          Value  used to request to assign L2 address only if neither subnet nor ipv6_prefix are specified

   Common Columns: